MicrosoftDocs/MIMDocs/MIMDocs/install-mim-service-portal-aadp.md

 ![PowerShell script output image](media/install-mim-service-portal-aadp/ps1.png)

-There is a 30 seconds delay after the application is registered and a browser window is opened to avoid replication issues.
+There is a 30 second delay after the application is registered and a browser window is opened to avoid replication issues.
 Provide your Azure AD Tenant Administrator credentials and accept a request to grant your application access to the MIM Service mailbox.
 The popup window should look like this:

 ![Admin consent screen image](media/install-mim-service-portal-aadp/ps2.png)